coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 The ``dig`` command should return the configured port numbers.
 The ``curl`` command tests the availability of the service.

-To test the BigchainDB instance:
+To test the corechaindb instance:

 .. code:: bash